kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 }
 {% endprism %}

-The Click to Tweet link is styled nicely, but there's not much else here.
+The Click to Tweet link is styled nicely...past that, there's not much happening here.

 <a name="simple-link"></a>
 ## A Simple Click To Tweet Link